aabdullin/aabdullin/README.md

 ### Hi there, I'm Artur 👋

-## I'm a Front End Developer, who love to code!
+## I'm a Software Engineer, who love to code!

 ### Languages and Tools: